AMERICAN HERITAGE CENTER

 Parking:

-• The Information Desk located in the Centennial Complex main lobby.
+• The Information Desk is in the Centennial Complex main lobby.

-• The supervisors desk located in the 4th floor reading room.
+• The supervisor's desk is located at the 4th floor reading room.

-Once obtained, these permits must be be promptly displayed on the dashboard or in the front windshield of a vehicle in order to avoid a fine for overstaying the 2 hour parking limit.
+Once obtained, these permits must be promptly displayed on the dashboard or in the front windshield of a vehicle to avoid a fine for overstaying the 2-hour parking limit.

 Street Address